Plasius-LTD/react-state/README.md

 `@plasius/react-state` provides a scoped state management solution for React applications.
 It allows developers to create isolated, testable, and composable stores without introducing heavy dependencies.

+**Key traits**
+- React 18/19 compatible; uses `useSyncExternalStore` for tearing-safe snapshots.
+- Distinct-until-changed dispatch flow to avoid needless notifications and re-renders.
+- Selector subscriptions accept custom equality to prevent redundant renders when slices are unchanged.
+- Scoped Provider recreates its store when `initialState` changes so fresh trees start from fresh state.

 ---

 ## Installation